Projects WorkFlow at UPQODE

 Task Labels

-• Each task gets a label depending on the type of work.
+Each task is categorized with a label based on the type of work, such as:

 • WordPress